puppeteer/puppeteer/docs/api.md

 - [page.setUserAgent(userAgent)](#pagesetuseragentuseragent)
 - [page.setViewport(viewport)](#pagesetviewportviewport)

-To aid emulation, puppeteer provides a list of device descriptors which can be obtained via the [`puppeteer.devices`](#puppeteerdevices).
+To aid emulation, Puppeteer provides a list of device descriptors that can be obtained via the [`puppeteer.devices`](#puppeteerdevices).

 `page.emulate` will resize the page.
 A lot of websites don't expect phones to change size, so you should emulate before navigating to the page.